garden-io/garden/docs/use-cases/local-development-remote-clusters.md

 With other tools the complexity of replicating a production-like environment on your local machine is a developer experience that suffers from compromise.
 Setting up a remote Kubernetes cluster has meant a tangle of scripts, tools, and proxies that mock out the pains of running a remote cluster to make it feel like home.

 Garden's first-class support for remote clusters eliminates the setup cost of manually setting up remote image builders, developer namespaces, and hot reload with short stanzas of YAML you can reuse and share among teammates.
 Garden supports complex topologies across any number of local or remote Kubernetes clusters or environments.
-With Garden for local development you can:

 Garden creates a developer namespace inside a remote Kubernetes cluster that looks and feels just as if it was a local cluster.
 This means you can develop and test your applications in an environment that closely mimics your production environment, leading to fewer surprises when you deploy your application.